Well, well, what do we have here? If it isn't me.

 Gaara didn't argue, definitely did not ask to have it back.
 But now he was bored again.
 He decided that law firms were tedious and attorneys no fun whatsoever.
 Not in their natural habitat of pretentious offices and piles of paperwork, anyway.
 Which, funnily enough, sparked an idea.
-A delightfully bad one, or so the smirk appearing on his lips indicated.
+A delightfully bad one, as implied by the smirk on his lips.
 Naruto dreaded to even ask.

 His tone of voice couldn't have been more reluctant in advance.
 Gaara hardly let it bother.
-The smirk no less prominent, he finally did leave the seat, only to trap the blonde between him and the desk.
+Smirk no less prominent, he finally did leave the seat, only to trap the blonde between him and the desk.
 Naruto found the gesture no more promising than the smirk.
-And with good reason, as the redhead quickly proved true.
+With good reason.

 "Ever had sex in your office?"

 Stupefied silence answered the brash question.
-Naruto stared at the man in utter disbelief for a while, before bursting into a laughter equally as disbelieving.
+Naruto stared at the man in utter disbelief, before bursting into a laughter equally as disbelieving.

 "No, I haven't.
 And I never will", he assured, again slowly, as if to a complete moron.
 In fairness, Gaara didn't seem far off of one.

 "Why not?
-Could be fun", the redhead mumbled from between lips that'd found their way on the other's neck.
+Could be fun", the redhead mumbled from between lips that'd found their way on his neck.

 "'Cause I work here, and would rather keep it that way", reasoned Naruto, not pushing the man away, but neither giving anything but the cold shoulder.